About us

 We specialise in gendered harm as it affects young people who identify with girlhood.

-This partnership allows us to provide a genuinely whole-school and whole-community approach, where everyone is both included and supported.
+This partnership enables us to deliver a genuinely whole-school, whole-community approach, where everyone is both included and supported.